-PANS (Wireless Personal Area Networks) are short range communication systems that allow information exchange between devices organised around an individual person.
-Nowadays Bluetooth is by far the most utilised technology for deploying WPANs.
+Analysis of Bluetooth Transmission Delay in Personal Area Networks M.J.
+Morón, R. Luque, E. Casilari and A. Díaz-Estrella Dpto.
+Tecnología Electrónica, E.T.S.I.
+Telecomunicación, University of Málaga Campus de Teatinos, 29071 Málaga (Spain), Tel.: 34-952132755; FAX 34-952131447, mjmoron,rluque,ecasilari@uma.es, ade@dte.uma.es Abstract-Bluetooth is by far the most employed technology to develop practical applications of Wireless Personal Area Networks (WPAN).
+This paper studies the performance of Bluetooth transmissions that make use of the Bluetooth PAN (Personal Area Network) profile.
+In particular, the study offers an analytical model that defines the optimal bound for the end-to-end data delay.
+The proposed 'delay budget' takes into account the overhead and segmentation provoked by the protocols involved in the transmission of user data.
+The model is empirically validated by comparing its results with those obtained through the measurements of actual Bluetooh connections.
+Index Terms: Bluetooth, Wireless Personal Area Networks, transmission delay, BNEP I. Introduction WPANs (Wireless Personal Area Networks) are short range communication systems (from a few centimetres to about 10 metres) that allow to exchange information among devices organised around an individual person.
+Nowadays Bluetooth is by far the most widely utilised technology for deploying WPANs.
 To guarantee the interoperability between devices from different vendors, the Bluetooth (BT) specification defines different profiles [1] describing the protocols and procedures to be implemented in diverse application scenarios.
-The PAN (Personal Area Network) profile specifies how two or more Bluetooth devices can create an ad-hoc network and connect to remote nodes through access points.
+The PAN (Personal Area Network) profile specifies how two or more Bluetooth devices can create an ad-hoc network, and how to access remote networks through access points.
 The main advantage of the PAN profile is that it enables an IP-based service.
-Thus Bluetooth nodes can be directly addressed in transparent manner from any IP network.
+Thus Bluetooth nodes can be directly addressed in an independent and transparent manner from any IP network.
 For this purpose, the PAN profile employs BNEP (Bluetooth Network Encapsulation Protocol), inspired by Ethernet and specifically devised for the transport of IP data over Bluetooth.
 However, the joint employment of BNEP, IP and the transport protocol related to IP (UDP or TCP) introduces an overhead that can affect the performance of the Bluetooth transmissions.

-In the literature, there are significant proposals to optimise the efficiency of Bluetooth connections [2], [3].
-Most of these proposals empirically investigate the throughput and end-to-end delay that are achieved as a function of the distance between the origin and the destination nodes, the Bit Error Rate or the coexistence with 802.11 networks.
+In the literature, there are significant proposals to optimise the efficiency of Bluetooth connections [2] [3].
+Most of these proposals empirically investigate the practical throughput and end-to-end delay that are achieved as a function of the distance between the origin and the destination nodes, the Bit Error Rate or the coexistence with 802.11 networks.
 However, these studies normally do not consider the effect of the election of a particular BT profile and the data segmentation performed at the upper layers.
 This letter proposes an analytical model to estimate the lower bound of the delay in transmissions of user data of an arbitrary size when the PAN profile is employed.